amlt-by-coinfirm/AMLT-Report-oracle/docs/BaseAMLOracle.md

 Although our access control model is consistently function based, there is one exception: FORCE_WITHDRAW_ROLE which can be used to skip the `assert()` upon withdrawal if there is ever such need.
+NOTE: DEFAULT_ADMIN_ROLE is not revoked automatically so further administrative actions can be taken, and must be revoked manually!
-At first the _Oracle Operator_ is the _Admin_, but later the Operator can assign various other actors to various roles, including the Admin.
+At first the *Oracle Operator* is the *Admin*, but later the Operator can assign various other actors to various roles.

 ### `constructor(address admin, uint256 defaultFee_)` (internal)